Where Outflows Meet Inflows: Gas Kinematics in SSA22 Lyman-$\alpha$ Blob 2 Decoded by Advanced Radiative Transfer Modelling: Radiative Transfer modelling Using The Multiphase Clumpy Model

-The existence of these two significant correlations can be easily understood since the parameter pairs control the same spectral properties, namely the spectrum width and the red-to-blue flux ratio.
-Interestingly, we see that $\sigma_{\rm cl} \leq \sigma_{\rm i}$ and $|v_{\rm cl}| \geq |v_{\rm exp}|$ are almost always true. \textbf{These results naturally alleviated the tension between the fitted shell model parameters and the observational constraints} reported in e.g. \citet{Orlitova18}, namely: (1) the required $\sigma_{\rm i}$ are on average three times broader than the observed non-resonant Balmer lines; (2) the derived $v_{\rm exp}$ are smaller than the outflow velocities determined from UV absorption lines.
+The existence of the significant correlation between $v_{\rm cl}$ and $v_{\rm exp}$ can be easily understood since this parameter pair controls the same spectral property, namely the blue-to-red flux ratio.
+Interestingly, we see that $\sigma_{\rm cl} \leq \sigma_{\rm i}$ and $|v_{\rm cl}| \geq |v_{\rm exp}|$ are almost always true.
+These results naturally alleviated the tension between the fitted shell model parameters and the observational constraints reported in e.g. \citet{Orlitova18}, namely: (1) the required $\sigma_{\rm i}$ are on average three times broader than the observed non-resonant Balmer lines; (2) the derived $v_{\rm exp}$ are smaller than the outflow velocities determined from UV absorption lines.
 This suggests that the photon scattering between randomly moving clumps may be an efficient way of broadening \lya\ profiles and circumventing overlarge $\sigma_{\rm i}$ (see also \citealt{Hashimoto15}), and that $v_{\rm cl}$ in the clumpy medium is less efficient at increasing the spectrum asymmetry than $v_{\rm exp}$.
 Such distinctions reflect the intrinsic differences between two models: in the shell model, all the photons have to traverse the shell and thus are shaped by the same shell outflow/inflow velocity; whereas in the multiphase, clumpy model, the photons can randomly walk between the clumps or even diffuse outwards with their frequencies unaffected\footnote{Note that we focused on the $f_{\rm cl}/f_{\rm cl,crit} \simeq 1 - 10$ regime in this work.} \citep{Neufeld91,Gronke16_model}.
 This means that the effective outflow velocity `experienced' by the photons in the multiphase, clumpy model is smaller than that in the shell model, which needs to be compensated by a larger $v_{\rm cl}$.
 Furthermore, as scattering orthogonally off the flowing clumps may yield additional broadening to the spectra \citep{Li21}, the $\sigma_{\rm cl}$ values required to achieve the large observed widths of \lya\ profiles are lower.